Amazon Charts, Amazon’s new bestseller list, ranks titles by ‘most read’ and more

 “When friends make a book recommendation, they recommend books they are really reading and loving,” he said in a statement.
 “Many well-known bestseller lists today add, remove, or re-rank books based on editorial considerations and customers have asked for a bestseller list that is based on reading engagement and sales data, rather than an opinion-based list of what books they should be paying attention to.
 We’re excited to give book lovers Amazon Charts to help them discover their next great read.”

+Providing data on how books are being consumed is not only the domain of Amazon.
+Others like Jellybooks have also tried to build a recommendation and discovery platform on this premise.

-What’s also interesting is that Amazon is also providing mini dashboards about other measurements of how a book is being read.
+What’s notable here is how Amazon is sticking very closely to data on its own huge platform to encourage the closed loop.
+Within that, Amazon is also providing mini dashboards providing other measurements of how a book is being consumed.

 When I looked earlier, Margaret Atwood’s The Handmaid’s Tale was listed as the most-read book in the US.
 Amazon also provided me with a “chartography” for the novel, which informed me that it is the most popular book in the state of Maine.
 (Why Maine?
 I don’t know exactly.
 I’m in New York as I write this.)
 It also provided some information about how the book has now been made into a TV series.